Skip to content

 Stage 2: Payload merging

-Before output-stage assertions are evaluated, the submission's input data is merged with the extracted output signals.
-The output dict becomes the o / output namespace directly.
+Before output-stage assertions are evaluated, the validator output is placed in the o / output namespace.

 Stage 3: CEL context building